Alex-AIMS/reefCloudPackage/README.md

 ## Content

 This repository contains code to generate predicted coral cover values across multiple spatial scales.
-Model outputs are stored in the `AWS_PATH/outputs/tier` directory and include nine CSV files:
+Model outputs are stored in the `AWS_PATH/outputs/tier` directory and include several CSV files:

-* Eight files named `outputs5-2.csv` are generated, each containing the following information:
+Eight files named `outputs_tier5-2.csv` are generated, each containing the following information:

-- `Spatial unit (Tier5-2)`: Represents the spatial scale.
+- `Spatial unit (Tier5-2)`: The spatial scale of prediction.
 - `Year`: The year for which the prediction was made.
 - `Median`: The median predicted coral cover.
 - `Lower`: The lower bound of the 95% credible interval for the prediction.